 What is electric heating?

-Simply put, electric heating is the process of converting electrical energy into heat energy.
 This process is commonly used in a wide variety of applications across the household.
 From cooking on an electric stove, boiling water in the kettle and, of course, home heating.

 In terms of electric heaters and radiators, they work just like your plumbed central heating radiators, except for one key difference – they don’t rely on a boiler and a network of pipes to deliver the heat.
 This is beneficial as it allows greater control over the temperature of each unit.
 It also improves reliability, because if your boiler breaks your heating system remains fully functional, keeping your home nice and warm.